Techtesh/AWS-CLF-C01-test/Questions.md

 ### Which of the following is a benefit of using the AWS Cloud?

 - [ ] Permissive security removes the administrative burden.
-- [ ] Ability to focus on revenue-generating activities.
+- [y] Ability to focus on revenue-generating activities.
 - [ ] Control over cloud network hardware.
 - [ ] Choice of specific cloud hardware vendors.